itai590/Hey/README.md

 In the project directory, you can run:

 `npm install react-scripts`

+Sometimes, Yarn can handle dependency conflicts more gracefully.
+If you have Yarn installed, try:
+### `yarn install`
 ### `yarn start`

 Runs the app in the development mode.<br />